Aquastub/The-Story-of-Uncapped-Revengence-Discord-the-3rd_Updated-Android-Port/README.md

-# Sonic Robo Blast 2
+# TSoURDt3RD - UAP: An Sonic Robo Blast 2 Original Ported Fully To A Phone

 [Sonic Robo Blast 2](https://srb2.org/) is a 3D Sonic the Hedgehog fangame based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).